singerdmx/flutter-quill/CodeIntroduction.md

 **defaultEmbedBuilder()**

 `BlockEmbed` &rarr; `Image, video or CustomEmbedBlock`
-- It could be replaced with a custom implementation that supports all sorts of embers (VS data types)
+- It could be replaced with a custom implementation that supports all sorts of embeds (VS data types)
 - Provided as argument in the QuillEditor instance

 **QuillEditor**